How the Players Feel About Use of VAR at the World Cup

 World Cup VAR decisions.
 95% correct without VAR 99.3% correct with VAR Decisions checked by VAR, 335.
 That 4.3% difference?
 Could be your team winning the league or not, a trophy or not, relegated or not.
 No brainer.
 VAR is working 👍🏽

-And it's not just the justice aspect of the game that has been altered: A new entertainment element has now apparent, too.
+And it's not just the justice aspect of the game that has been altered; a new entertainment element is now apparent, too.

 Many feared the use of video technology would kill debate, but watching this tournament unfold, you could argue the complete opposite.